exajobs/bash-collection/README.md

 Bash is largely compatible with sh and incorporates useful features from the Korn shell ksh and the C shell csh.
 It is intended to be a conformant implementation of the IEEE POSIX Shell and Tools portion of the IEEE POSIX specification (IEEE Standard 1003.1).
 It offers functional improvements over sh for both interactive and programming use.

+To see what is your default interpreter execute command echo $SHELL:

+> $ echo $SHELL
+> /bin/bash

 ## Table of Contents